-50 kilowatts (kW) or greater.
-SCE testifies that charging at power levels of 50 kW is more appropriate and provides flexibility for mass market vehicles that have smaller batteries and may not have the cooling provisions to be able to support a higher voltage.
+50 kilowatts (kW) or greater.309 SCE testifies that charging at power levels of 50 kW is more appropriate and provides flexibility for mass market vehicles that have smaller batteries and may not have the cooling provisions to be able to support a higher voltage.310

-TURN does not support ratepayer funded DCFCs as part of the CR2 portfolio, recommending that fast charging stations should be addressed in a future proceeding.
-While the Commission approved the installation of five DCFC sites in urban areas under the Urban DCFC Cluster Pilot in 2018, the results of that pilot have not been fully evaluated by the Commission.
-TURN believes approving DCFCs as part of the CR2 portfolio would render the ratepayer subsidies approved in D.18-01-024 for the Urban DCFC Cluster Pilot meaningless.
+TURN does not support ratepayer funded DCFCs as part of the CR2 portfolio, recommending that fast charging stations should be addressed in a future proceeding.311 While the Commission approved the installation of five DCFC sites in urban areas under the Urban DCFC Cluster Pilot in 2018, the results of that pilot have not been fully evaluated by the Commission.312 TURN believes approving DCFCs as part of the CR2 portfolio would render the ratepayer subsidies approved in D.18-01-024 for the Urban DCFC Cluster Pilot meaningless.313 ultimately recommend approval of SCE's DCFC component.
+The Joint Parties explain that drivers who lack access to residential charging can use DCFCs to meet their charging needs faster than L2 charging.316 The Joint Parties support an opportunity for parties to review and comment on the proposed prioritization criteria SCE develops for the DCFC component of the Make-Ready Expansion program.317 Finally, to ensure that MUD and DAC customers are able to consistently and equitably access these publicly available stations, the Joint Parties request the Commission adopt requirements for credit card readers at these sites.318

-In contrast, the Joint Parties support funding DCFC, explaining that greater access to public away-from-home fast charging is critical for MUD and DAC customers.
-The Joint Parties explain that DCFC would further support widespread TE, and ultimately lead to the success of CR2.
-Although the Joint Parties agree with some of the site prioritization concerns of other parties, they
+In contrast, the Joint Parties support funding DCFC, explaining that greater access to public away-from-home fast charging is critical for MUD and DAC customers.314 The Joint Parties explain that DCFC would further support widespread TE, and ultimately lead to the success of CR2.315 Although the Joint Parties agree with some of the site prioritization concerns of other parties, they

-Exhibit SCE-1 at 42 to 43, footnote 93.
+310 Exhibit SCE-1 at 42 to 43, footnote 93.